 24So David hid himself in the field.

-And when the new moon had come, the king sat him down to eat food.
+And when the new moon had come, the king sat down at the feast to eat.

-25The king sat on his seat as at other times, even on the seat by the wall; and Jonathan stood up and Abner sat by Saul’s side, but David’s place was empty.
+25The king sat on his seat as at other times, on the seat by the wall, and Jonathan stood up, and Abner sat by Saul’s side, but David’s place was empty.

-26Nevertheless Saul did not say anything that day, for he thought, “Something has happened to him.
-He is not clean.
+26Nevertheless, Saul did not say anything that day because he said to himself, “It is an accident.
+He is not ritually clean.
 Surely he is not clean.”

-28Jonathan answered Saul, “David earnestly asked leave of me to go to Bethlehem.
+28Jonathan answered Saul, “David asked, yes, asked me for permission to go to Bethlehem.

-29He said, ‘Please let me go, for our family has a sacrifice in the city.
-My brother has commanded me to be there.
-Now, if I have found favor in your eyes, please let me go away and see my brothers.’
-Therefore he has not come to the king’s table.”
+29He said, ‘Please let me go, for our clan has a sacrifice in the city, and my brother has commanded me to be there.
+So now, if I have found favor in your eyes, please let me go away and see my brothers.’
+That is why he has not come to the king’s table.”

-30Then Saul’s anger was kindled against Jonathan and he said to him, “You son of a perverse rebellious woman, do I not know that you have chosen the son of Jesse to your own shame and to the shame of your mother’s nakedness?
+30Then Saul’s anger was kindled against Jonathan and he said to him, “You son of a perverse rebellion!
+Do I not know that you have chosen the son of Jesse to your shame and to the shame of your mother’s nakedness?

-31For as long as the son of Jesse lives on the earth, you will not be established, nor your kingdom.
-Therefore now send and bring him to me, for he will surely die!”
+31For as long as the son of Jesse lives on the earth you will not be established, nor your kingdom.
+So now send and bring him to me, for he must die!”a

-34So Jonathan arose from the table in fierce anger and ate no food the second day of the month, for he was grieved for David because his father had done him shame.
+34So Jonathan arose from the table in blazing anger and ate no food the second day of the month, for he was pained for David because his father had dishonored him.

-35It came to pass in the morning that Jonathan went out into the field at the time appointed with David, and a little boy with him.
+35So in the morning Jonathan went out into the field at the time appointed with David, and a young boy was with him.

-36He said to his boy, “Run, find now the arrows that I shoot.”
-As the boy ran, he shot an arrow beyond him.
+36And he said to his lad, “Run, find the arrows that I shoot.”
+As the lad ran, he shot an arrow beyond him.

-37When the boy had come to the place of the arrow that Jonathan had shot, Jonathan cried out after the boy, and said, “Isn’t the arrow beyond you?”
+37When the boy had come to the place of the arrow that Jonathan had shot, Jonathan called to the boy and said, “Isn’t the arrow beyond you?”

-38Jonathan cried out after the boy, “Go fast!
+38Jonathan called out to the boy, “Go fast!
 Hurry!
-Do not delay!”
-Jonathan’s boy gathered up the arrows and came to his master.
+Do not stop!”
+So Jonathan’s boy gathered up the arrows and came to his lord.

 39But the boy did not know anything.
 Only Jonathan and David knew the matter.